TheDefaultGuy/osu-wiki/wiki/History_of_osu!taiko/README.md

 ## Contributing

-If you want to contribute and help out, there are a few ways you could do so:
+Right now, this is mostly documenting the mapping side of Taiko history.
+But the game modes needs players to play them, so their history shouldn't be ignored.
+Unfortunately, my area of expertise is within mapping and thus I have little knowledge with the actual playerbase of taiko.
+If you yourself are a veteran player or have knowledge about this side of history, please contact me!
+If not, and you stil want to contribute and help out, there are a few ways you could do so:

 - Check grammar and spelling.
 - Corroborate the information and making sure dates and names are correct.